MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 mkdir /mnt/onionroot/var
 ```

-Now we need to edit fstab to make sure the new /var partition is mounting during boot, and the system is no longer trying to mount swap space.
+Now we need to edit fstab to make sure the new /var partition is mounting during boot, and ensure the system is no longer trying to mount swap space.

 ```
 vim /mnt/onionroot/etc/fstab